SpencerCornish/ESOF-423-Belgrade-Senior-Center/README.md

 ## Directions for Testing Source Code

-- To run Dart tests, run `make test`.
+- To run Dart tests, run `make unit-test`.
 - To run functional js tests for the firebase serverless functions:
   - Navigate to test/functional
   - run `npm install` in the functions directory